 Think back on the people who have made a difference in your life.
 Think about how their guidance shaped you and your journey.
 We have an opportunity to ‘Pay it Forward’.

-To do this effectively, however, requires a deep understanding of the role of a mentor, getting clear on our motives, being supportive and offering honest feedback…often at the same time.
+To do this effectively, however, requires a deep understanding of the role of a trainer and/or mentor, getting clear on our motives, being supportive and offering honest feedback…often at the same time.

-This program will walk you through the mindset, content and approaches to mentoring to prepare you for this role.
+This program will walk you through the mindset, content and approaches critical to becoming a trainer or mentor.